-To protect water quality, the Master Plan recommendations include the following:

-- Site design and construction options that minimize imperviousness, such as reduced parking requirements and the use of structured parking. - Recommends the use of bioswales, planter beds, rain gardens, pervious pavement, the incorporation of non-paved areas into open spaces, and similar techniques included in Environmental Site Design. - The use of vegetated roofs and walls and increasing tree canopy. - Landscaping with native plants that are adapted to grow in our area.
+To protect water quality, the Master Plan recommendations include the following: 1) Site design and construction options that minimize imperviousness, such as reduced parking requirements and the use of structured parking, 2) Recommends the use of bioswales, planter beds, rain gardens, pervious pavement, the incorporation of non-paved areas into open spaces, and similar techniques included in Environmental Site Design, and 3) the use of vegetated roofs and walls and increasing tree canopy.

-These goals are met by combining forest conservation requirements with street trees and landscaping plantings which includes native species.
-The Site Plan also proposes to incorporate Environmental Site Design to the maximum extent practical with the use of micro-bioretention areas and other techniques to assist with filtering and retaining water on-site.
-The Site Plan meets the intent of the Forest Conservation law, the Environmental Guidelines, and the GSSC Master

-Plan.
-Additionally, the Applicant is pursuing sustainable features to enhance the development such as green roofs to further the Master Plan's recommendations.
+These goals are met by combining forest conservation requirements with street trees and landscaping plantings which include native species.
+The Site Plan will incorporate Environmental Site Design to the maximum extent practical with the use of micro-bioretention areas and other techniques to assist with filtering and retaining water on-site.
+The Site Plan meets the intent of the Forest Conservation law, the Environmental Guidelines, and the GSSC Master Plan.
+Additionally, the Applicant is providing sustainable features to enhance the development in the form of green roofs to further the Master Plan's recommendations.